Low Cholesterol Diet

 This applies to the metabolism as well, and it can only be increased without ill impact to a certain level.
 Otherwise, the individual would be walking around looking like they just pulled a few G's.

-Experiencing an Increase in Metabolic Rate While Decreasing Body Size
+Experiencing a Natural Increase in Metabolic Rate While Decreasing Body Size

 Let's review situations which can support a healthy metabolism: